-Architects want it.
-Governments are starting to crave it.
 Every year, architects, engineers and interior designers specify millions of products and building materials worth billions of EUR in sales.
-But how can you tap into that goldmine and get on the shortlist?
-The answer lies in BIM: Building Information Modeling.
+But how can you tap into that goldmine and get on their shortlist?
+The answer lies in BIM.

 Specifications are the golden goose for manufacturers.
 But if you want to get in, you have to get your products and the information into the right hands.